scubajorgen/pdok_top10nl_server/readme.md

 Use Data 'Inspect' to watch the raw vector data.

+---
+The file _/tileserver/config.json_ defines the maps that are showns and the styles that are used.

+The directory _/tileserver/pdok/_ contains the style definition for the PDOK files.

+---

+## Versions

+### v3.0 04-2024
+* The software assumes that .gpkg files for all scales are delived as a single file _top[N]nl_Compleet.gpkg_ ([N] is 10, 50, 100, 250, 500, 1000).
+* Style update - ongoing...

+### v2.0 01-2022
+The version is used for PDOK gpkg files in which the layers for the lower scales (10, 50) are distributed over multiple .gpkg files
+* Added higher scale (250, 500, 100)
+* Improved scripting
+* Bugs

+### v1.0 01-2022
+Initial Version

 ## Known issues
 * top50nl_terrein seems to contain a few invalid geometries
+* I use tileserver 3.1.1.
+I haven't got the latest version working; working on it...
+* The 04 script gives warnings like ``` Warning: mismatched maxzooms: 6 in ../maps/mbtiles/top500nl_Compleet.mbtiles vs previous 4 ```.
+Have to sort this out.
+It doesn't seem to affect the end result.

+## Commenting
+Leave comments on [github](https://github.com/scubajorgen/pdok_topnl_server/issues) if you have comments or questions.

+## License
+This software is published under the MIT license:

+Copyright (c) 2024 Jörgen

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Other links
 * [Vector Tiles: BRT and BGT](https://github.com/PDOK/vectortiles-bgt-brt)